Article Image

 Demotion or compulsory retirement

-Dismissal or removal from service
+Dismissal or removal from the service

-Legal and Institutional Framework for Ensuring Discipline
+Legal and Institutional Framework for ensuring discipline

-1. Constitutional Safeguards – Article 311
+1. Constitutional safeguards-Article 311

 Ensures due process, including the right to a hearing and appeal.

-2. Central Civil Services (Classification, Control, and Appeal) Rules, 1965
+2. Central Civil Services (Classification, Control, and Appeal) Rules, 1965, p..

-Commonly referred to as CCS (CCA) Rules.
+Commonly referred to as the CCS (CCA) rules.

 Ensure uniformity and objectivity across departments and services.

-Mechanisms to Maintain and Enforce Discipline
+Mechanisms to maintain and enforce discipline

 1. Vigilance Commissions

-2. Departmental Inquiries and Audits
+2. Departmental inquiries and audits

-See that disciplinary action is evidence-based and procedural justice.
+Discipline action is evidence-based and procedural justice.

 3. Technology-Based Monitoring